bruno686/ControlAgent-Small_LLM/README.md

 ## My Plan
 1️⃣ For the Task 1
-- [x] : Update the model invocation method by switching from the OpenAI API to local inference using Qwen-1.5B.
+- ✅ : Update the model invocation method by switching from the OpenAI API to local inference using Qwen-1.5B.
-- [x] : Implement evaluation scripts to aggregate output results for ASR performance testing.
+- ✅ : Implement evaluation scripts to aggregate output results for ASR performance testing.

 2️⃣ For the Task 2
-- [x] : Where does the 1.5B LLM underperform?
+- ✅ : Where does the 1.5B LLM underperform?
 Analyze which parts lead to failure and why.
 (It failed to correctly grasp fundamental concepts in automating control)
 - [ ] : Based on that analysis, consider targeted solutions—such as fine-tuning or prompt engineering.

 3️⃣ For the Task 3